Online survey seeks public input on reimagined Center of the Universe design

 “I was not expecting so many personal, touching stories to come back about how people had experienced this space and how fortunate they feel that the community is thinking through how we reinvest in this public gathering space,” Kurtz said.

-Emily Scott, DTP’s director of planning and vitality, said an important practical concern has been raised repeatedly by the public — the need to provide shade.
+Emily Scott, director of planning and vitality for Downtown Tulsa Partnership, said an important practical concern has been raised repeatedly by the public — the need to provide shade.

 “The comments just kept coming up — anything to decrease the temp, shield the sun, make it a more comfortable space to be in,” Scott said.
-“So the shade structure concept is something really ... we want to take that back and understand what that means, try to understand what is a compatible design.”
+“So the shade structure concept, … we want to take that back and understand what that means, try to understand what is a compatible design.”

-For those who would rather give their 2 cents in person, Downtown Tulsa Partnership will be at the Center of the Universe on Oct.
-25 to solicit input in person.
+For those who would rather give their 2 cents' worth in person, Downtown Tulsa Partnership will be at the Center of the Universe on Oct.
+25 to solicit input.
 The public is welcome to stop by from 11 a.m. to 1:30 p.m. or from 4:30-6:30 p.m.

 Kurtz said there will be music, games and potentially a food truck or two.